smith8h/SReporter/README.md

 ## DiscReporter Embeds
 > You can dismiss using the embeds and just rely on title, description and url
-> Also you can customize it to your prefers! considring title, author, thumbnail and without the inline fields and footer... etc.
+> Also you can customize it to your prefers! considering title, author, thumbnail and without the inline fields and footer... etc.

 ```java
     DiscEmbed embed = new DiscEmbed.Builder()
             .setTitle("Title")
             .setDescription("Description")
             .setURL("https://t.me/smithdev")

             // author name, author url, author icon
             .setAuthorEmbed("Name","https://t.me/smithdev","https://te.legra.ph/file/e86668a3699571a74c411.png")